 Dachshund and Siberian Husky

 The Dusky is a friendly and playful breed with plenty of energy for catching balls or going for a walk.
 It has well-developed problem-solving skills and will often learn ways to open closed doors, drawers, and anything else it wants.
-However, this same intelligence can cause them to be stubborn and even sly, causing some owners to wonder who the pet is.
+However, this same intelligence can cause them to be stubborn, causing some owners to wonder who the pet is.

 7. Toy Rat Doxie (Dachshund x Rat Terrier)